gravitational/teleport/rfd/0036-github-actions.md

 ### Implementation

-This project will use [go-github](https://github.com/google/go-github) to access the Github API.
+This project will use [go-github](https://github.com/google/go-github) and use the Github API to assign and check reviewers.

 Information about the pull request needs to be obtained in order to authenticate and use the client library to make API calls.
 Github actions allows you to [access execution context information](https://docs.github.com/en/enterprise-server@3.0/actions/reference/context-and-expression-syntax-for-github-actions).
 One of the default environment variables provided by Github actions is  `GITHUB_EVENT_PATH`, which is the path to file with the complete webhook event payload.
 With this, we can gather information about the pull requests to make the necessary API calls.